hero media

 Best for: The quintessential gin-making experience in regional Victoria

-Four Pillars is now the most renowned gin distillery in Australia, having been coated in multiple awards since Matt Jones, Stuart Gregor and Cameron Mackenzie powered up the stills in 2013.
+Four Pillars is now the most renowned gin distillery in Australia, having scored multiple awards since Matt Jones, Stuart Gregor and Cameron Mackenzie powered up the stills in 2013.

 The carbon-neutral Healesville distillery produces over a million bottles of Four Pillars gin per year.
 There’s barely a bar in Australia that doesn’t at least have the core range on offer, including signatures like the classic London Dry Gin, the hugely popular Bloody Shiraz Gin and seasonal releases like the Four Seasons Christmas Gin.

-Surrounded by the might of the Yarra Valley, the cellar door is like Willy Wonka’s chocolate factory for gin lovers.
+Surrounded by the Yarra Valley, this legendary cellar door is like Willy Wonka’s chocolate factory for gin enthusiasts.
 Hang out in the sprawling gin garden or one of several bars with a gin flight in front of you.
 Better yet, take a gin masterclass at the cellar door so you can focus on each of the key ingredients, from Tasmanian pepperberry and Lemon myrtle to classic juniper.
-It might even spawn a new career path for you.
+You’ll be an expert in no time.

 Address: 2A Lilydale Rd, Healesville